proycon/sxmo-docs/USERGUIDE.md

 The core of the Sxmo UI is based on the [dwm](http://dwm.suckless.org) window manager patched with (among other patches), the [multikey](https://dwm.suckless.org/patches/multikey/) patch.
-This patch allows dwm to recognize rapid succesive (e.g. double/triple clicks) button presses to trigger different actions.
+This patch allows dwm to recognize rapid successive (e.g. double/triple clicks) button presses to trigger different actions.
 The three hardware buttons on the Pinephone thus can trigger 9 different actions.